As you may have noticed, there’s been a war on recently.

 Polarisation in politics is nothing new.
 My earliest memories of politics was Margaret Thatcher coming to power in 1979 and The Left going batshit-crazy as a result.
 But something changed in the last 20 years.
 Maybe the Radical Left felt let down by Tony Blair (don’t mention The War) and Bill Clinton?
 Or maybe The Left just got bored with mainstream electoral politics and instead focused on The Long March Through The Institutions?

-Either way, the Left seemed to turn its focus and attention away from winning elections (Exhibit B: Jeremy Corbyn & Dianne Abbot, Bernie Sanders & Joe Biden) and towards winning the culture wars.
+Either way, the Left seemed to turn its focus and attention away from winning elections (Exhibit B: Jeremy Corbyn & Dianne Abbot, Bernie Sanders & Hilary Clinton) and towards winning The Culture War.
 The Left may currently be out of (elected) government in Britain and America.
 But never before have the Left had so much cultural power in academia, Hollywood, Big Tech, in advertising and in the media.

-For me, the defining moment of the Culture War was that infamous (20 million views on Youtube) confrontation between Cathy Newman and Jordan Peterson.
+For me, the defining moment of the Culture War was that infamous (20 million views on Youtube) confrontation between Jordan Peterson and Cathy Newman of Channel 4 News.
 The interview reflected an epic clash of world views.
 In the blue corner we had Peterson representing tradition, classical liberalism and free speech and in the red corner we had Newman representing post-modernism, identity politics and political correctness.

 This is just my interpretation and others will see it differently of course.
 Scott Adams calls this “two movies playing on one screen“: the ability of 2 people to see exactly the same thing and interpret it completely differently.
 Regardless of your

 bias interpretation, this was the front line of the Culture War.
-By comparison, debates between contemporary politicians were boring affairs by comparison.
+By comparison, debates between contemporary politicians were boring affairs.
 The Culture War was where the real action was.

 So on they went and, since 1979, the Far Left has been wrong about pretty much everything: from Greenham Common, CND, the Miner’s Strike, keeping coal mines open, supporting the IRA and other terrorists, open borders, all-women shortlists, quotas, Delors-style Euro-socialism, Venezuala, anti-semitism, the denial of gender and of objective biological reality.

 Hhmmm…it’s almost as if the postmodernist left want to dismantle everything that makes up civil society.
 This includes marriage, the family, paternity, masculinity (Nice Guys are so much easier to control) and now gender itself.
 Why all the focus on the issue of transgender rights, something that affects only a tiny % of the population?
-Because that is the frontline of the Culture War (or at least was before Covid-19 disrupted the battlefield).
+Because that is the frontline of the Culture War.

-The Far Right was also wrong about pretty much everything but they suffered electoral and cultural annihilation.
+The Far Right was also wrong about pretty much everything but they got wiped out.
 I used to live in Bethnal Green in 1991 and back in those days the last dregs of The British National Party would hold demonstrations in the street and stand for local elections.
-Now they are long gone and to me even the phrase “race relations” now seems outdated and unnecessary in a melting pot society where so many people are happily integrated and / or are of mixed race.
+Now they are long gone and to me even the phrase “race relations” now seems outdated in a melting pot society where so many people are happily integrated and / or are of mixed race.

-So the Far Right got annihilated and yet the Far Left not only survived but almost got their man into Downing Street in 2017.
+So the Far Right got annihilated and yet the Far Left not only survived but almost got Jeremy Corbyn into Downing Street in 2017.
 Sure, the Labour manifesto didn’t say they would introduce communism.
 But how dumb would you have to be to believe a non-Marxist manifesto written by Marxists?

 One of the big casualties of the culture war was free speech.
 The Left took it upon themselves to create a Politically Correct culture and then shame / shout down anyone that contravened their orthodoxy.
 University societies de-platform any speaker that challenges their PC orthodoxy.
 Post modernists believe in a weird blank-slate ideology where there is no such thing as objective truth, its all nurture over nature and anyone can be conditioned to believe anything.

 Media and tech corporations act as gatekeepers for the information that the public sees.
-The tech firms are oligopolies and the Left are strangely silent on monopoly power when Big Corporations are on their side.
-Facebook censors content and bans people whose views they don’t like.
-Youtube de-monetises channels that don’t fit with its woke outlook.
-Imagine a world where screens are everywhere, beaming politically correct news at you 24/7/365 as predicted in Orwell’s classic dystopian novel 1984.
+The Big Tech firms are oligopolies and the Left are strangely silent on monopoly power when Big Corporations are on their side.
+Facebook, Youtube and Google censor content and de-rank people whose views they don’t like.
+Imagine a world where screens everywhere beam politically correct news at you 24/7/365 as in Orwell’s classic dystopian novel 1984.
 Oh wait…no need, that already happened.

 A great chasm opened up between the non-PC discussions held by ordinary working class people on council estates, greasy spoon cafes and in warehouses and the polite (but perhaps less honest) discussions in the media, academia and white collar offices.
 The middle class Thought Police could control broadsheet editorials, classrooms and offices but not everyday life…though that didn’t stop them trying.

 Having succeeded to a large degree in shutting down free speech, imagine the surprise of The New Left when the Brexit and Trump votes went against them.
-It turns out that when you deny people’s legitimate right to debate, discuss and air grievances on sensitive subjects (see immigration control, grooming gangs etc) there are unintended consequences (the rise of UKIP, Brexit, Trump).
+It turns out that when you deny people’s legitimate right to debate, discuss and air grievances on sensitive subjects (see immigration control, grooming gangs etc) there are unintended consequences (Brexit, Trump etc).

 This helps explain Brexit Derangement Syndrome: that visceral outpouring of shock from a media class used to getting its own way.
 The debate around Brexit was a weird experience for moderates.
 I voted Remain not through any great enthusiasm (I could see how Brussels was over-reaching with its federal ambitions) but rather because it seemed like the lower risk option for trade and European co-operation.

 For me, once the referendum result was in, the horse had bolted and the result had to be respected.
-More importantly, democracy had to be respected.
+Democracy had to be respected.
 The Remoaners were like toddlers playing with matches with their endless talk of second referenda, their petitions and People’s Marches (quick maths lesson: 17.4m > 1m).
-Many Remainers in and around the London media bubble looked like petulant and privileged children, unused to not getting their own way and seemingly convinced that their vote should be worth more than some ghastly
+Remainers in the London media bubble looked like petulant and privileged children, unused to not getting their own way and seemingly convinced that their vote should be worth more than some ghastly

 gammon person from Doncaster.